Samanq/SampleProjects/CSharpSamples/CSharpSolutions/SpanSample/README.md

 ---

 ## Eliminating the need to using unsafe code in some cases.
+(Case 04)
 As we know arrays are reference types, so the values are stored in the heap and the reference stores in the stack.<br>
 Therefore, if we want to declare an array in stack we should use **unsafe** code and allocate it directly into stack.<br> But by using Spans we can avoid using unsafe code and create an array directly in the stack.